 Ages: 7 and up (Grades 2 and up)

 Regardless of their language skills, all children experience the German language in a playful way.
 Organized by topics and with the help of visual stimuli, songs, and crafts children will become familiar with basic German words and phrases.

 Children will continue to learn and practice basic vocabulary pertaining to the topic of the day.
 In addition to the development of oral language skills, the German alphabet will be introduced.

 Children will continue to build their vocabulary and oral language skills.
-Children will also begin to develop their reading and writing skills in German.
-Deutsch II uses a textbook and workbook that can be purchased from the teachers.
+Children will continue to develop their reading and writing skills in German.
+Deutsch III uses a textbook and workbook that can be purchased from the teachers.